 FIE will annually communicate with partners any incidents that occur within FIE facilities that violate the above laws.
 Please note FIE is committed to maintaining the confidentiality of persons involved in sensitive and personal incidents and therefore identifying details such as name, gender and home institution may not be shared with all partners.

-For the purposes of reporting incidents that occur outside of FIE facilities, FIE utilizes the crime statistics reported by either the London Metropolitan Police for the Royal Borough of Kensington and Chelsea or the Irish Central Statistics Office.
+For the purposes of reporting incidents that occur outside of FIE facilities, FIE utilizes the crime statistics reported by either the London Metropolitan Police for the Royal Borough of Kensington.

 FERPA